Northeastern Illinois University

 It is important to review the transfer polices of your major.
 The following are general policies for each of Northeastern’s Colleges:

-The maximum number of transfer credits that may be applied toward a College of Business and Management major program is 24 credit hours, and the maximum number of transfer credits that may be applied toward a minor is 9 credit hours.
+The maximum number of transfer credits that may be applied toward a College of Business and Management major program is 24 credit hours, and the maximum number of transfer credits that may be applied toward a minor is nine credit hours.
 Business courses which are six years old or more are generally not applicable toward a Business and Management major.

-The maximum number of transfer credits that may be applied toward the Teacher Education Department or Teacher Certification Program is 9 credit hours.
+The maximum number of transfer credits that may be applied toward the Teacher Education Department or Teacher Certification Program is nine credit hours.
 Coursework must have been completed within five years of the time of acceptance with a grade of “B” or higher.

 Please see Admitted Students.
 Click on the Transfer Students tab.
 You will find comprehensive information on what to do once you have been admitted.

 Once your file is complete, an admission decision generally takes two to three weeks.
-Upon admission, you will receive a congratulations email as well as next steps such as Transfer Orientation, Academic Advising, and Registration.
+Upon admission, you will receive a congratulations email as well as next steps such as Transfer Orientation, Academic Advising and Registration.
 The application portal will also inform you of your acceptance status at each stage of the application process.

 For students admitted to Northeastern, concurrent registration is available.
 Prior to enrolling at another college or university, students meet with their academic advisor to determine which courses are appropriate for the student’s progress toward graduation.
 Please refer to Concurrent Registration for important information regarding the transferability of courses and the concurrent registration process.

-Beginning with admission to the Fall 1993 semester, students graduating with an approved Illinois Community College Board (ICCB) Associate of Arts degree are granted junior standing and have fulfilled Northeastern’s General Education requirements.
+Students graduating with an approved Illinois Community College Board (ICCB) Associate of Arts degree are granted junior standing and have fulfilled Northeastern’s General Education requirements.

 Please note: In addition to Northeastern’s General Education requirements, some majors and programs require specific general education course work for admission into or completion of their program.
 For more information, please see Northeastern’s Academic Catalog for your major.

 If you are attending an Illinois Community College, you may also use the Transfer Course Equivalency Guides to help determine which courses meet the specific requirements for your intended major.
-Your community college Counselor or Academic Advisor, as well as the Admissions Counselors at Northeastern, are an excellent resource for planning your course work.
+Your community college counselor or academic advisor, as well as the Admissions Counselors at Northeastern, are an excellent resource for planning your course work.

 If you are currently attending another college you need to apply as soon as you know the semester you plan to start in at Northeastern.
 Complete the application and send your official transcripts even though you have courses in progress.
 This is needed in order to make the admissions decision.
 Resend the official transcript upon completion of courses to update your record.
 This allows you to receive the admissions decision early enough to allow for planning, registration, etc.